imbs-hl/fuseMLR-paper/README.md

 3 - Use `analysis.R` to perform the late integration prediction modeling.

-4 - Use `sex-chr-check.R` to get the number of markers sampled from the X-chromosome for each data-modality.
+4 - Use `sex-chr-check.R` to get the number of markers sampled from the X chromosome for each data-modality.